bonus3/scit-framework/README.md

 - A function anonimous
 - A function name
 - A controller method.
 To do this, pass an array `['controller class name', 'method name'].
-The contrller object will instancied.
+The controller object will instancied.

 See [constrollers](#controllers) documentation.